tisba/faraday-follow-redirects/README.md

 To release a new version, make a commit with a message such as "Bumped to 0.0.2" and then run `rake release`.
 See how it works [here](https://bundler.io/guides/creating_gem.html#releasing-the-gem).

-We only supports non-EOL versions of Ruby.
-See [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/) for the list of non-EOL Rubies.

 ### Appraisal for testing multiple versions of dependencies